briqNFT/numpy-vox-io/README.md

 This fork is intended to support features required for the briqNFT builder frontend.

+Changelist:
+- Python support changed to 3.8+ for typing hints.
+- Added support for Writing MATL chunks, fixed an issue related to palette overflow.

 **Current status: Updated for Magicavoxel 0.99.6.4 (Released September 5, 2021).
 Reading materials is still unsupported.**
 For more info see https://github.com/alexhunsley/numpy-vox-io/issues/4